ngs-lang/ngs/readme.md

 		  It can be helpful to identify and show slow machines.
 		  If it's a cluster,the performance should be similar.
 If not, it can inidcate a problem.

-* Easy integration with currently available software

-	* Easy way to write hooks that will provide additional information about running process, such as progress.

 * Smart completion, context sensitive
 	* Command switches and values
 	* Complete objects (file names, urls, etc) depending on context.
 	  Think `wget .../x.tgz`, `tar ` [COMPLETION_KEY] [Maybe some choice keys] -> ` xzf x.tgz`
 	* Maybe API to insert objects to completion history
 	* Auto-detect completion history objects for existing commands (by wrappers and/or hooks probably)

-* "Mentioned" completion
-	* Complete objects from output of previous commands.
-Example: `apt-cache search ...` , `apt-get install ...` Isn't this copy+paste annoying?
-It's already on the screen, it's a package name, and still the system can't complete...

 * Toaster/script prepare mode/assist
 	* After a command is run (succsessfully?) a key shortcut key would